ldez/cubejs/README.md

 const randomCube = Cube.random();
 ```

-Include `solve.js` to solve the cube.
+From `solve.js` you can use the methods below, to solve the cube using [Herbert Kociemba's two-phase algorithm](http://kociemba.org/cube.htm).

 - Web: